 Weston Man Charged With Stealing $400+ In Toothbrushes In Westport

-Westport Police charged a Weston man with two larceny charges after he allegedly attempted to steal expensive toothbrushes from a drug store.
-A witness at the CVS Pharmacy at 397 Post Road East observed Nabeel Abdallah, 21, leaving the store with "2 to 3 boxes" of toothbrushes, according to a police report.
+A Weston man was charged with two counts of larceny after he attempted to steal expensive toothbrushes from a Westport drug store, police said.
+A witness at the CVS Pharmacy at 397 Post Road E. observed Nabeel Abdallah, 21, leaving the store with "two to three boxes" of toothbrushes, according to a police report.

 Add your comments below